 - Another option is to use what are called no-touch, spray-and-vac, or dispense-and-vac cleaning systems.
 This is a faster cleaning option, and essentially these systems all work the same way.
 They are single, multi-purpose machines that apply cleaning solution and disinfectant to surfaces in one step.
-They then gently but effectively rinse off surfaces, with moisture, soils, and pathogens vacuumed up as the final step.
-Originally made to clean larger areas, smaller machines are now available that work well in small to medium-size bathrooms.
+They then gently but effectively rinse off surfaces.
+Moisture, soils, and pathogens are then vacuumed up as the final step.
+Originally made to clean larger areas, smaller machines are now available that work well in small to medium-size restrooms.

 Finally, some experts are now suggesting that restrooms in a post-COVID world be totally redesigned.
 More contactless dispensers and controls are needed, and floors and walls need to be less porous or non-porous.
 This will help eliminate “safe harbors” for pathogens, making it easier to remove them.